Riduidel/rrss2imap/README.md

 Goals of this project include

-* Having a reasonably performant implementation of rss2imap
+* ✅ Having a reasonably performant implementation of rss2imap (by performant I mean able to run without problem on my Raspberry)
-* Learn Rust
+* ✅ Learn Rust
-* Explore parallel mechanism
+* ✅ Explore parallel mechanism (thanks Rayon)
-* Maybe provide some kind of image embedding (DONE) with cache
+* ✅ Maybe provide some kind of image embedding (DONE)

 ## Getting Started